risuorg/risu/doc/presentation-revealmd.md

 ---

 ## Ready for deep dive on tests?

-- There are more tests for OpenStack at the moment as this is the speciality where it started, but it’s open and able to extend to whatever is needed.

 - Each test should take care of checking if it should run or not and output return code and stderr.
 Wrapper just runs all the tests or specific ones (filtering options).